 A conviction of domestic assault can have several negative implications such as:

-2. Completing battery intervention programs which can take up to 24 – 26 weeks.
+- Completing a battery intervention program that can take up to 24 – 26 weeks.